Instructions for activating Lexis and Westlaw passwords are emailed to your law school email addresses for use during Orientation.

 Contact the Reference Desk.
 The Reference Desk is located at the entry to the Law Library.
 For immediate one-on-one assistance, stop by, email, or call (505.277.0935) during regular business hours.

 Schedule a Research Consultation.
 Whether you are working on a seminar paper or law journal note, preparing for your summer job, or having trouble keeping up with the course work, we will be happy to help you through individual consultations.
 To schedule a consultation, contact the individual librarian directly.
-If you don't know which librarian to contact, send us an email.
+If you don't know which librarian to contact, visit our appointment booking page.
 We're happy to meet in person or via Zoom.

 Consult an Online Research Guide.
 Our research guides pull together essential primary and secondary sources on a topic.
 Some even provide research advice, checklists, or step-by-step instructions.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.